ericlyun/aps-website/_people/youwei.md

   - compiler
 ---

-Youwei Xiao is a PhD student working on the APS framework, focusing on hardware synthesis and compiler infrastructure for RISC-V ISA extensions.
+Youwei Xiao is a PhD student working on the APS framework, focusing on software techniques for both hardware synthesis and compiler stacks.